dc03/nyx/README.md

 }
 ```

+A reference of the language grammar is available in the file `grammar.bnf`.

 ### Features

-- Strictly, statically typed type system
+- Strictly, statically-typed type system
 - Completely deterministic object lifetimes, enabling the use of destructors
   (like in C++)
 - No Garbage Collector
 - Pseudo - UFCS (Uniform Function Call Syntax), where methods are not bound to
-  classes themselves, and are instead free functions scoped to the class itself
+  classes, and are instead free functions scoped to the name of the
+  class
 - Optional semicolons, where a newline can be used as a statement terminator
   instead of a semicolon
+- Copy, reference and (hopefully) move semantics

 ### Building